-About this category —
+About this category

 Collection: 🌍 Minerals: Fossils, Native Metals, Meteorites...

-Fossils, native metals (Silver, Copper, Gold...) and meteorites are highly sought after by collectors and enthusiasts.
+Fossils, native metals (Silver, Copper, Gold...), and meteorites are highly sought after by collectors and enthusiasts.

 For centuries, meteorites, native metals, and fossils have been revered as sacred objects by various cultures and civilizations.
-Ammonites, nautiluses, turritellas, sea urchins
+Ammonites, nautiloids, turritellas, sea urchins... each fossil, each meteorite tells an ancient story.

-→ How is a fossil formed?
+How does a fossil form?

-Fossilization occurs through permineralization: the pores of the bone, for example, are filled with minerals (silica, calcite, pyrite
+Fossilization occurs by permineralization: the pores of the bone, for example, are filled with minerals (silica, calcite, pyrite...) or by total replacement: the organic matter is entirely replaced by minerals.

 - The minerals involved are often: